 Lancing College Chapel is a nationally important masterpiece of the gothic revival as well as an iconic symbol of our school.
-Because of its size and exposed position, the Chapel will always need expensive maintenance.
+Because of its size and exposed position, the Chapel will always need costly maintenance.

 The Friends of Lancing Chapel is a charity completely independent from the school, which has been giving financial support and professional advice to the Chapel for over 60 years.
 It cooperates with the Lancing Chapel Trust, the charity which owns the chapel building, and maintains close contact with Lancing College and Woodard Schools.